openpolicy0/Proxint/README.md

 # Proxint
-Input a url and a file of your proxys to see if the website will except your proxys and use those proxys in proxychains tool ( apt install proxychains ) to add those proxys from your proxy list nano /etc/proxychains.conf
+Input the proxy file with your proxys and Proxint will detect if your proxys are up or not. and use those proxys in proxychains tool ( apt install proxychains ) to add those proxys from your proxy list nano /etc/proxychains.conf